 Our Experience With React Native So Far

 Working with React Native has added another dimension to our services.
 React Native has come up as a perfect tool for us to meet our client needs in limited resources, cost and time.
-The technology has helped us deliver our services to a wider marketplace, especially startups and achieve the honor of a reputed React Native app development company globally.
+The technology has helped us deliver our services to a wider marketplace, especially startups and achieve the honor of a reputed react native app development company globally.

-We are finding easier to turn an idea into an MVP and launch it into both Android and iOS market at the same time without assigning the project to two different teams.
+We are finding it easier to turn an idea into an MVP and launch it into both the Android and iOS market at the same time without assigning the project to two different teams.
 This has streamlined the app delivery process in terms of communication, resource availability and various other ways.
 We are also experiencing ease in pushing new app updates without going through the lengthy process of App Store or Google Play Store submission, which has again added to the amount of work we do.

-Now that you have seen what the two app development approaches mean in the market and what it can do for your startup, hope you have a clear idea of what to choose for your mobile app: React Native vs Native app development.
+Now that you have seen what the two app development approaches mean in the market and what it can do for your startup, hope you have a clear idea of what to choose for your mobile app: React Native vs Native application development.
 But, in case you still have any queries, feel free to contact our React Native development team.

 Frequently Asked Questions about React Native vs Native Comparison

 No, it is not a native application.
 A React Native app works both on Android and iOS platforms.

 When discussing React native app vs Native app battle, the former is better when you have no clue of your target audience, have a limited budget, can’t invest higher effort, or are confused about which platform to launch an app on.

 Is react native slower than native apps?

 No, it is not slower than native applications.